info-201a-sp20/final-project-assafvayner/README.md

 1. The following quetsions can be answered through the use of comparing devlopers and their games to specific columns that relate to the quetsion like global sales, specific region sales, or best game.
-- Which developer had the most global sales overall?
+- Which publishers sold the most games in North America, Europe, Japan, and globaly?
-- Which developers sell more games in each region, or per each console?
+- Which publishers sell more games in each region, or per each console?
-- Which developer made the best game for each genre?
+- Which publisher made the best game for each genre?

 2. A specific comparision would have to be made and split down into regions and global to see the differences of different games in a  series for the following quetsion.